Heights on square of modular curves: Arithmetic Chow group of modular curves

 whence, using~(\ref{michelullmo}), (\ref{PhiPsquare}), (\ref{PP}) and Lemma~\ref{0-infty}(b):

-Putting everything together and using Lemma~\ref{0-infty} once more, we conclude that
+Putting everything together and using Lemma~\ref{0-infty} once more we conclude that

-similarly for $c_3$.
-(Note that the Arakelov intersection products, in the computations around~(\ref{overF}), were over $F=\Q (P_*^* )$ and not $K$, although we did not indicate this in the notations in order to try keeping them not too heavy.
+and similarly for $c_3$.
+(Note that the Arakelov intersection products, in the computations around~(\ref{overF}), were performed over $F=\Q (P_*^* )$ and not $K$, although we did not indicate this in the notations in order to keep it from becoming too heavy.
 We however want quantities over~$K$ for the statement of the theorem, so we need considering Arakelov products over $K$ in~(\ref{HiHi}) above.) $\Box$ \end{proof}